-- Has reasonable consideration been given to pregnant staff and those with underlying health conditions that make them vulnerable, or who live with or care for vulnerable or shielding household members or those aged over 70 to allow them to continue to work from home?
-The DfE advises that if 'vulnerable' as opposed to 'extremely vulnerable' staff cannot work from home 'they should be offered the safest available on-site roles'. - Will there be a senior leader, first aider, Designated Safeguarding Lead (DSL), caretaker and sufficient cleaning staff on duty at all times? - Are you satisfied that staff movement between classes has been minimised? - Is it clear to all staff and learners that only staff and learners who are not exhibiting symptoms, and who do not need to selfisolate, may attend college? - Is it clear that staff and learners who exhibit symptoms must be sent home immediately and have a test to see if they have COVID-19 and depending on the result follow relevant PHE advice on isolation and return? - Has an Equality Impact Assessment been carried out against protected characteristics (of staff and learners)?
-For example, evidence from the Office for National Statistics shows a greater impact of COVID-19 on Black communities with a disproportionate number of deaths being recorded. - Are arrangements in place for safe induction of new staff during this period? - Will food be available on site and have considerations been made as to how meals will be served and are there sufficient catering staff?
+- Has reasonable consideration been given in risk assessments to all those in higher risk categories with careful consideration of any emerging evidence of risk factors?
+For example, staff from BAME communities? - Has an Equality Impact Assessment been carried out against protected characteristics (of staff and learners)?
+For example, evidence from the Office for National Statistics shows a greater impact of COVID-19 on BAME communities with a disproportionate number of deaths being recorded. - Has reasonable consideration been given to pregnant staff, those with underlying health conditions, those aged over 70, and those who live with or care for vulnerable household members to allow them to continue to work from home?
+The DfE advises that if 'vulnerable' as opposed to 'extremely vulnerable' staff cannot work from home 'they should be offered the safest available on-site roles'. - Will there be a senior leader, first aider, Designated Safeguarding Lead (DSL), caretaker and sufficient cleaning staff on duty at all times? - Are you satisfied that staff movement between classes has been minimised? - Is it clear to all staff and learners that only staff and learners who are not exhibiting symptoms, and who do not need to self-isolate, may attend college? - Is it clear that staff and learners who exhibit symptoms must be sent home immediately and have a test to see if

-Is there a procedure to monitor and review staffing levels and manage this should staffing levels fall to levels where safety cannot be assured?
+- they have COVID-19 and depending on the result follow relevant PHE advice on isolation and return? - Are arrangements in place for safe induction of new staff during this period? - Will food be available on site and have considerations been made as to how meals will be served and are there sufficient catering staff? - Is there a procedure to monitor and review staffing levels and manage this should staffing levels fall to levels where safety cannot be assured?